 Learn how to grow sprouts and add fresh greens to your diet all year round.
 Sprouting is an inexpensive way to grow your own fresh greens through the winter months, in any size space.
 It is a flexible, fun, and tasty hobby to help your health and self-reliance.

 I’ve been sprouting for almost 40 years as a regular part of our indoor food growing, especially in winter.
 We sprinkle sprouts on bagels, egg dishes, salads, sandwiches and even in soup and rice dishes.
 Sprouts are an easy way to get those 9 servings of vegetables in, especially when the garden is covered in snow.

 Sprouting is almost fool-proof.
 Seeds want to grow.
 If you give them moisture and the correct temperatures for germination, they will grow.

-I’ve used various methods for sprouting from dedicated sprouting trays, Mason jars with window screen over the jar opening, muslin bags, and more.
-My favourite sprouting set up right now is a stainless steel screen with stainless steel jar ring, that fits a wide mouth mason jar.
+I’ve used various methods for sprouting from dedicated sprouting trays, Mason jars with window screen over the jar opening, held on with a rubber band, muslin bags, and more.
+My favourite sprouting lid right now is a stainless steel screen with stainless steel jar ring, that fits a wide mouth mason jar.
 I have a stand that holds the jar upside down at a 45-degree angle for optimal drainage.
 Using this set up I get fresh sprouts every 4 to 5 days, keeping us in a wide variety of sprouts to support our winter menus.

 If you are new to sprouting or it’s been a while since you used your sprouting equipment, use this tutorial to get up to speed quickly.